 Fieldwire is one of the newer construction apps.
 It has a ton of features.
 Some of them include an idea viewer that works offline, OCR, support for Dropbox, and blueprint export to PDF.
 It also can keep track of blueprint version numbers.
 The app also can manage tasks, schedule due dates on projects, and even track manpower and price.
 It’s a decent all-in-one solution for construction apps.
 It can even upload photos to track progress.
 It’s also completely free to download and use.
 You may run into the occasional bug though.

-Google Maps is one among the simplest construction apps far and away .
+Google Maps is one of the simplest construction apps far and away.
 This one isn’t so much for professionals, though.
 This is extremely useful for locating construction sites during your commute.
 You can then plan a way around it.
 Additionally, Maps features a ton of companies indexed just in case you’re trying to find a construction company to try to some work for you.
 It’s also completely free.
 It’s difficult to find things that aren’t great about this one.

 Waze is another great app for commoners.
 It uses crowd-sourcing information to gather traffic information.
 It’s great for locating spots of construction that other apps may miss.
 It also includes an outsized library of turn-by-turn navigation voices, Android Auto support, and native Spotify support for those that use it.
 It’ll also show you where accidents, police, and other potential obstructions are so that you can course-correct accordingly.